Webelos Bobcat Adventure

 - Duty to Yourself: Keep yourself physically strong, mentally awake, and morally straight.
 This means taking care of your body and mind, and making good choices.

-- In this activity, Cub Scouts recite the Scout Oath and Scout Law and learn about the three points of the Scout Oath.
+- Recite the Oath and Law Webelos: In this activity, Cub Scouts recite the Scout Oath and Scout Law and learn about the three points of the Scout Oath.

-More about the Scout Law
+- Learn more about the Scout Law here.

 Learn about the Scout Law.